-Typical applications for the Software generator are to compare measured signals with well known software generated signals or to test complex mathematical operations with well known signals before using them with real world measured signals.
+Typical applications for the SoftGen are to compare measured signals with well known software generated signals or to test complex mathematical operations with well known signals before using them with real world measured signals.

 Properties and actions

-To control the behavior of the Software generator source, several properties and actions are available.
+To control the behavior of the SoftGen source, several properties and actions are available.
 These can be accessed through a popup menu which is shown when the source is right clicked in the object tree.
 The properties can also be accessed through its settings window which is shown when the source is double clicked.

 The Signal type can be selected from several standard signals:

-The Signal frequency of the output of the Software generator can be set to one of several default values.
+The Signal frequency of the output of the SoftGen can be set to one of several default values.
 A user defined setting is also available.